flectra-hq/documentation-user/content/legal/terms/partnership.rst

 as long as the customer does not notify FLECTRA that they want to stop Working with PARTNER.

-.. [#pcom1] “Working with an Flectra Partner” and “Covered Extra Modules” are defined in the Flectra Enterprise Subscription Agreement between FLECTRA and customers.
+.. [#pcom1] “Working with an Flectra Partner” and “Covered Extra Modules” are defined in the Flectra Professional Subscription Agreement between FLECTRA and customers.

 5 Fees
 ======